50 THINGS YOU CAN DO TO SAVE

 and to serve vegetables with dinner.
 If we eat more vegetables we are

-helping cut down on the raising of animals for food.
+helping cut down on raising animals for food.
 This takes up a

 lot of natural resources and can cause harm to the environment.

-- Lead by example.
-Encourage your family, friends, and neighbors to save resources too and show them how you are doing it.
+5. Lead by example.
+Encourage your family, friends, and neighbors to save resources and show them how you are doing it.

 to your friends about respecting the environment and nature.
 Instead